PF

 Instructions

-4. 4To the skillet, add the reserved sun-dried tomato oil and the butter.
-Once the butter melts, add the sun-dried tomatoes and remaining ½ teaspoon salt.
-Sprinkle the flour over the top, then cook and stir for 1 minute, until the white bits of flour disappear.
-The pan will seem dry.
+4. 4To the same skillet, add the reserved sun-dried tomato oil and butter.
+Once the butter melts, add the chopped sun-dried tomatoes and sprinkle the flour over top.
+Stir constantly for 1 minute until the flour is fully incorporated and the mixture is smooth.

 Nutrition — Per Serving